 About Us

-At UN’s 40th birthday celebration in 1985 Susan Markham, a New Zealander working in the UN Public Information Agency, spoke on the Decade for Women, the International Youth Year, and other issues.
-In 1986 the Daily Camera in Boulder reported that the UN Day celebration featured Dr. Francis Bretherton, from NCAR, speaking on “Peaceful Uses of Outer Space.”
+Highlights from those early years include the UN’s 40th birthday celebration in 1985, featuring Susan Markham, a New Zealander working in the UN Public Information Agency, who spoke on the Decade for Women and International Youth Year.
+The following year, the Daily Camera reported on a UN Day event headlined by Dr. Francis Bretherton of NCAR, who addressed the “Peaceful Use of Outer Space.”

-The Boulder County Chapter was most recently reformed in the mid-1990s at the suggestion of Prof. Ved Nanda of the University of Denver, then president of the Colorado Division of UNA-USA.
-Preparatory meetings in 1995 led to the identification of officers and directors, and the adoption of bylaws.
+Our current Boulder County Chapter was reestablished in the mid-1990s at the encouragement of Professor Ved Nanda of the University of Denver, then president of the Colorado Division of UNA-USA.
+Following a series of preparatory meetings in 1995, officers and directors were identified, bylaws were adopted, and by 1996, our first official board meeting was held.

-The first board meeting took place in 1996.
-In 2003 the chapter acquired financial stability when the group Gatekeepers to the Future, a nonprofit associated with First Congregational Church of Boulder, ceased operations and gave the chapter their remaining funds.
+In 2003, the chapter gained important financial footing when Gatekeepers to the Future, a nonprofit associated with First Congregational Church of Boulder, ceased operations and generously gifted their remaining funds to support our work.

 Our Mission